larsiusprime/tdrpg-tools/README.md

 A set of tools for the tdrpg-haxe project (ie, [Defender's Quest 2](http://www.defendersquest.com/2/))

+These are just internal tools and are incredibly poorly documented because 99% of them are throwaway things I only use myself.
+Please don't email me asking how to use them, but if you're brave you're free to try getting my janky scripts to work for your own purposes.

 #TileProcess

 TileProcess lets an artist create a "sparse" tileset, then does all the boring scut-work of generating tile connection permutations for final use in the game.